-Horrie was a special dog, so special that two books have been written about him.
+Like my fictitious WWII story about The Dog with Seven Names, Horrie was a beloved and very special war dog, so special that two books have been written about him.
 The first, Horrie the Wog Dog by Ion Idriess was published in 1945.
 A subsequent book, Horrie the War Dog (2013) written by Roland Perry, explores aspects of Horrie’s story which were raised by Anthony Hill’s research and book Animal Heroes.
 Each title adds to the mystery and controversy surrounding this beloved WWII mascot.

 Horrie was an Egyptian terrier, adopted by Private Jim Moody and the men of the First Australian Machine Gun Battalion.
 He is credited with saving the lives of many Australian soldiers.
 When Horrie heard enemy aircraft he barked, giving men time to run for the trenches before their camp was strafed.
 Horrie was smuggled on board a troopship bound for Australia, that much is agreed.
 The next chapter in Horrie’s life is steeped in controversy.